patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 - **Title case** capitalizes only the first letter of each word in a sentence, except for smaller words with fewer than four letters, like articles and conjunctions.

-    - For example, "PatternFly Design Resources With Tips and Best Practices".
+    - Example: "PatternFly Design Resources With Tips and Best Practices".

     - **Note:** Hyperlinked articles in a UI are not displayed as titles.
 Instead, the copy typically reads something like, "Learn more about [tool name]."